-The main plaza is the most well-cared for I’ve seen in Colombia.
+The main plaza is the most well-cared for I’ve seen in Antioquia.
 It’s filled with perfectly manicured shrubs and has a fountain in the center.
 Some booths off to the corners sell crafts and souvenirs while others sell fruit or fast food.

 The church is considered among the most beautiful in the country.
 It has a brick exterior and interior with gold leaf trim.